hero02/hero02.github.io/_posts/2015-3-2-Spy on the competition with SEMRUSH.md

 * Uncover Your Competitors’ Ad Strategies and Budget

-*Analyze Your Online Rivals' Ad Copies and Keywords
+* Analyze Your Online Rivals' Ad Copies and Keywords

-*Discover New Competitors in AdWords and Bing Ads
+* Discover New Competitors in AdWords and Bing Ads

-*Localize Your Ad Campaigns
+* Localize Your Ad Campaigns

 ***Backlinks***

-*Conduct a deep link analysis
+* Conduct a deep link analysis

-*Understand referring domains' authority
+* Understand referring domains' authority

-*Check backlinks' types
+* Check backlinks' types

-*Spot your links' geolocation
+* Spot your links' geolocation

-for more about SEMRUSH check this link [SEMRUSH](http://www.semrush.com/)
+Naturally anyone looking to be ahead of the competition will click  this link [SEMRUSH](http://www.semrush.com/)